freenas/freenas-docs/userguide/sharing.rst

-To configure Time Machine on the macOS client, go to :menuselection:`System Preferences --> Time Machine` which opens the screen shown in
+To configure Time Machine on the macOS client, go to :menuselection:`System Preferences --> Time Machine`, which opens the screen shown in
 :numref:`Figure %s <config_tm_osx>`.
 Click :guilabel:`ON` and a pop-up menu shows the %brand% system as a backup option.
 In this example, it is listed as *backup_user1 on "freenas"*.
 Highlight the %brand% system and click :guilabel:`Use Backup Disk`.
-A connection bar opens and prompts for the user account's password--in this example, the password that was set for the *user1* account.
+A connection bar opens and prompts for the user account's password.
+In this example, the password is the password that was set for the *user1* account.

 .. _config_tm_osx: